-Prior to fiscal year 2018, interest costs for certain qualifying assets acquired with the proceeds of tax-exempt borrowings were capitalized and amortized over the life of the related asset.
-In 2018, the University early adopted GASB Statement No. 89, Accounting for Interest Cost Incurred before the end of a

-Construction Period.
-This statement simplifies accounting for interest cost incurred before the end of a construction period by requiring it to be expensed instead of capitalized.
+In accordance with GASB Statement No. 89, Accounting for Interest Cost Incurred before the end of a Construction Period, the University expenses interest cost incurred before the end of a construction period rather than capitalizing it.

 Depreciation of buildings and building improvements and infrastructure (20-50 years), land improvements (20 years), library collections (10 years), and inventoried equipment (5-15 years) is computed on a straight-line basis.